lucasnparreira/Lucasnparreira/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning IOS Application Development and other stacks
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 💼 &nbsp; Junior IOS developer.
 - 🌱 &nbsp; Enthusiast in cyber Security and Artificial Intelligence .